frankodoom/libwebp.net/README.md

                 throw new FileNotFoundException();

-            //you can handle file checks ie. extensions size etc.. var oFileName = $"{Path.GetFileNameWithoutExtension(file.FileName)}.webp";
+            //you can handle file checks ie. extensions size etc..

+            //creating output file name
+            // your name can be a unique Guid or any name of your choice with .webp extension..eg output.webp
+            //in my case i am removing the extension from the uploaded file and appending
+            // the .webp extension
+            var oFileName = $"{Path.GetFileNameWithoutExtension(file.FileName)}.webp";

             // create your webp configuration